The Witcher 4 has finally been announced

 But it's no surprise that CD Projekt Red is developing a new entry in the series, given the success of Netflix's The Witcher TV series (and its spin-offs).
 The show is about to go into its third season.

-We're hoping we'll hear more about The Witcher 4 in the coming months (including when we can expect it) at events such as Gamescom 2022 but given, the new series entry appears to be in early development, don't expect Geralt's next outing to land anytime soon.
+We're hoping we'll hear more about The Witcher 4 in the coming months (including when we can expect it) at events such as Gamescom 2022 but given, the new series entry appears to be in early development, don't expect the next Witcher outing to land anytime soon.

 - The Witcher season 3: everything we know so far